stevewithington/MuraGist/README.md

 </pre>
 ```

 Each content item in Mura is considered a **Gist**.
-A Gist may have one or more `files`.
+A Gist may contain one or more `files`.
 This means you can have more than one code block within the content area.
 Optionally, you may also specify a unique filename for each code block using the `data-gistfilename` attribute.
 For example:

 ```
 <pre class="gist" data-gistfilename="someFile.js">